A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 - Web of Life - v1 (10,576 archaeal and bacterial genomes): index, tree, metadata

-Only the index is required to query novel sequences, but genome IDs are not informative.
-You can use the provided metadata to analyze the distance estimates further for taxonomic classification or abundance profiling.
+The genome IDs that will be reported with these indexes themselves may not be informative.
+You can use the provided metadata files to analyze your distance estimates further; perhaps for taxonomic classification or abundance profiling.
 Similarly, the backbone tree could be used for UniFrac computation.

 subcommand, and hence, you may want to decrease it if you run out of memory.